 "Creating a successful structure or plot for a story or a novel can be especially challenging for writers,” says instructor Elaine Beale.
 "But without a good grasp of these ingredients, many writers find themselves stuck."

-This one-day workshop is designed for writers who want to better understand how to develop a coherent plot that engages the reader and a structure that brings a story to life.
-The class will cover key concepts such as story arc, causality, flashbacks, plot twists and revelations, as well as techniques for creating momentum, and how character development and plot are intertwined.
+This two-session workshop is designed for anyone who wants to better understand how to develop a coherent plot that engages the reader and a structure that brings a story to life.
+We’ll cover key concepts such as story arc, causality, plot twists and revelations, techniques for creating momentum, and how character development and plot are intertwined.

 Elaine Beale has published two novels, the most recent of which, Another Life Altogether, was featured in Oprah Magazine and received praise from the Boston Globe, Lambda Literary, and Publishers Weekly, among others.
 Elaine was the winner of the 2007 Poets & Writers California Writers Exchange Award and has an MFA in Creative Writing from the University of British Columbia.
 Her latest book is Write for Wellness, a guide to using expressive writing to promote emotional and physical health.